 Moving averages show the average price of IBM stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The 20 day moving average of $144.37 is below the last closing price of $145.39 and the 50 day moving average of $146.39 is above the last closing price of $145.39.
 The 10 and 20 day periods can predict short term moving average trends.

 Bollinger bands comprise of a center line usually IBM SMA, and two IBM stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Currently the stock price of $145.39 is in the upper range of IBM bollinger bands.

 IBM Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The IBM MACD line is below the signal line.
+The IBM MACD line is above the signal line.